 For patients, virtual care options are more popular than ever.
 Access to critical healthcare services without leaving home is worthwhile protection during the global pandemic.
 The delivery of simple, convenient and on-demand visits helps to create the type of digital experiences patients demand.
 In the first week of March 2020 alone, virtual care provider Teladoc saw daily patient visits increase by 50% from the month prior.

-The pressure that COVID-19 continues to put on healthcare systems has accelerated the use of telehealth today, but this virtual care option has been part of the healthcare industry for some time.
+The pressure that the COVID-19 pandemic continues to put on healthcare systems has accelerated the use of telehealth today, but this virtual care option has been part of the healthcare industry for some time.
 Barriers like digital illiteracy, security and privacy concerns, broadband access and physician licensing have historically slowed widespread adoption.

 → See Also: Telehealth and Patient Financial Engagement